JangSeongwon/MURM/README.md

 ***Consider Hierarchical Reinforcement Learning for initial state of active-camera and more broader cases as Next Paper***

 1. GCRL components:
-   * Diversity in shapes(cube, rectangular prism) and colors(Full random) of objects
+   * Diversity in shapes(cube, rectangular prism1, 2) and colors(Full random) of objects
    * Fixed 9 goal boxes VS Random 1 goal box
    * Random initial position(In range) of the object
-   * Random Action velocity in demos
+   * Random Action POS in demos

-2. Online RL will add Exploration to finetune MURM thus increase final success rate result in paper
+2. Online Tuning needed - Add Exploration to finetune MURM thus increase final success rate

-3. Replay Buffer (CCVAE참조: Use z bar as representation)
+3. Replay Buffer

 4. Action diversity => Only 4-DOF

 5. Method:
-    *Sample active-view goal image using a conditional decoder with 9 boxes images as condition
-    *Do exactly same with global-view image
+    *With Demo and VQVAE, train in offline RL
-    *Design reward function computed with global-view first and active-view next without condition thought in MURM paper
+    *Design reward function computed with global-view first and active-view next

 --------------------------